 Key Stage 3

 All pupils in Year 7 will be given a number of practical & design activities aimed at ensuring all pupils have the same skill levels.
-These include a wooden boat, computer aided design, healthy choices, packaging, paper engineering, fridge magnet, safety and hygiene, fruit salad, super sarny, pizza toast, carrot cakes etc.
+These include a wooden boat, computer aided design (AudPod), healthy choices, packaging, paper engineering, fridge magnet, safety and hygiene, fruit salad, super sarny, pizza toast, carrot cakes etc.

-In Year 8 these skills will be extended and built upon through more open-ended projects; ensuring pupils become more autonomous in their design thinking and practical abilities.
-These include a Trinket Box, an MP3 Speaker cooking techniques, healthy eating etc.
+In year 8 these skills will be extended and built upon through more open-ended projects; ensuring pupils become more autonomous in their design thinking and practical abilities.
+These include a Trinket Box, an MP3 speaker, technical cooking skills including sauce making, biscuit methods and making savoury main course dishes including rice and pasta.
+The theory of healthy eating and study of nutrition is taught throughout.

 Pupils are taught to evaluate and assess their work through mark schemes and peer-assessment in order that they can fully understand how they can improve their products.